pavelsimo/CarND-Traffic-Sign-Classifier-Project/README.md

 * Rotations: This will allow the classifier to learn rotations invariance, and be more robust.

-* Vertical and Horizontal Flips: Some traffic signs are not affected by horizontal flips, others are not affected by vertical flips, few of them to both flips.
-This technique allow me to easily create more data, thus improving the classifier.
+* Vertical and Horizontal Flips: As can be seen in the training dataset, some traffic signs are not affected by horizontal flips, others are not affected by vertical flips, few of them are not affected by both kind of flips.
+Taking this into consideration, I used vertical and horizontal flips to generate more data, thus improving the classifier training set.

 * Random Noise: This kind of perturbation can help the classifier to be more robust, while facing noisy data.